libhal/SJSU-Dev2/documentation/guides/bit.md

    correct location is a reasonably easy typo to make.
 2. **Readability**: For experienced embedded software developers this is a very familiar pattern, but at the same time, just like it is easy to forget to apply the `~`, it is easy to overlook the missing `~`.
-This makes the ability to reasonable about the correctness of this line harder.
+This increases the need to reason about the correctness of this line.
 3. **Debuggability**: This example is a good type of failure mode because this is easy to detect in unit tests.
-At runtime there is a potential that wiping out the other bits doesn't crash the program but changes the configurations enough to make something look like its kinda working but not quite.
-And this can lead you to think that the issue could be with hardware or some other part of the code.
+At runtime there is a potential that wiping out the other bits doesn't crash the program but changes the configurations enough to make something look like it's kind of working but not quite.
+   Additionally, this can lead developers to think that the issue could be with hardware or some other part of the code.

 Now lets throw in a curve ball.
 Lets say we fix this and add back in the `~`.
 Is there anything wrong with it?